-“Philadelphia” tells the tale of Andrew Beckett, a young homosexual lawyer fired from a high-powered firm.
+“Philadelphia” tells the tale of Andrew Beckett, a young lawyer who’s a member of the MSM community and is fired from a high-powered firm.
 Beckett refuses to go quietly.
 He files suit for wrongful termination.

 As Roger Ebert stated in a 1994 review, “And for moviegoers with an antipathy to AIDS but an enthusiasm for stars like Tom Hanks and Denzel Washington, it may help to broaden understanding of the disease… it uses chemistry of popular stars in a reliable genre to sidestep what looks like controversy.”

-Jeanie Boulet of “ER” was not the first television character to get HIV.
+Jeanie Boulet of “ER” wasn’t the first television character to contract HIV.
 However, she was one of the first to contract the disease and live.

 With treatment, the fiery physician assistant doesn’t just survive, she thrives.
-Boulet keeps her job at the hospital, adopts an HIV-positive baby, gets married, and becomes a counselor for young people with HIV.
+Boulet keeps her job at the hospital, adopts a baby who’s HIV-positive, gets married, and becomes a counselor for young people living with HIV.

 Find “ER” episodes for purchase on Amazon.com here.

 Based on Puccini’s “La Bohème,” the musical “Rent” was adapted as a 2005 feature film.
 The plot involves an eclectic group of friends in New York City’s East Village.
 HIV and AIDS are inextricably interwoven into the plot, as characters attend life support meetings and ponder their mortality.